mui/material-ui/docs/data/material/components/drawers/drawers.md

 You can make the drawer appear slightly when the user touches the screen near where the drawer is located.

-The amount the drawer appears by can be configured using `discoveryAmount`, and it can be disabled using `disableDiscovery`.
+The amount the drawer appears by can be configured using `appearOffset`, and it can be disabled using `disableDiscovery`.

 Using a mobile device or mobile view, you can touch near the edge of the screen to discover the drawers.

-{{"demo": "SwipeableDiscoveryAmount.js"}}
+{{"demo": "SwipeableAppearOffset.js"}}

 ### Swipeable edge